baanass/Interactive-Dashboard-for-Prioritizing-Support-for-Students-in-Need/README.md

 2. Open the provided URL in your web browser to interact with the dashboard.

 ## Data Analysis
-The data analysis was conducted using Jupyter Notebooks.
-The notebooks used for data analysis are located in the `notebooks` directory.
-These notebooks contain the data cleaning, preprocessing, and analysis steps required to prepare the data for the dashboard.
+The data analysis was conducted using Jupyter Notebook and python files.
+The notebook used for data analysis is located in the `notebooks` directory.
+These python files contain the data cleaning, preprocessing, and analysis steps required to prepare the data for the dashboard.

 ## Future Development